DreamSpoon/AMH2B/README.md

 ### Bake Deform Shape Key - Bake Deform Keys
 Bake active object's mesh deformations to shape keys.

+'Mask VGroup' - Name of vertex group to use as a mask when baking shapekeys.
+Optional: Use this feature for finer control over which vertexes are used to bake the shapekeys.

+'Mask Include' - If vertex group is given, and 'Include' is enabled, then only mask vertex group vertexes are included when baking shapekey(s).
+If vertex group is given, and 'Include' is not enabled, then mask vertex group vertexes are excluded when baking shapekey(s).

 'Bind frame' - frame when object's vertexes must be in same position as 'deformation'.
 Hint: vertexes should be in same position in 'Edit Mode' as they are in 'Object Mode' - zero deformation.